Configure a Physical Ethernet Interface for SD-WAN

 In Panorama™, configure a physical, Layer 3 Ethernet interface and enable SD-WAN functionality.
 To configure a physical interface, you must assign it an IPv4 address and a fully qualified Next Hop Gateway, and assign an SD-WAN Interface Profile to the interface.
 (SD-WAN supports only a Layer 3 interface type; it does not support Layer 2 networks such as VPLS.)

 After you use Panorama to create a VPN cluster and export your hub and branch information in the CSV, Auto VPN configuration in the SD-WAN plugin uses this information to generate a configuration for the associated branches and hubs that includes the predefined SD-WAN zones and creates secure VPN tunnels between SD-WAN branches and hubs.
-Auto VPN configuration also generates the BGP configuration if you enter BGP information the CSV or in Panorama when you add an SD-WAN branch or hub.
+Auto VPN configuration also generates the BGP configuration if you enter BGP information in the CSV or in Panorama when you add an SD-WAN branch or hub.